 In support of the transition away from LIBOR by the end of 2021, after which LIBOR can no longer be guaranteed, regulators regularly hold discussions with stakeholders to understand their needs and concerns related to the LIBOR transition.

-As part of that effort, the Federal Deposit Insurance Corporation, the Federal Reserve Board of Governors, the Office of the Comptroller of the Currency and the U.S. Department of the Treasury met with representatives of a number of U.S. regional banks on February 25, 2020 to discuss ways to support the transition of loan products away from LIBOR, including by holding a series of working sessions.
-Following up on this meeting, Credit Sensitivity Group workshops will be hosted by the New York Fed to further discuss these issues.
+As part of that effort, the Federal Deposit Insurance Corporation, the Federal Reserve Bank of New York, the Federal Reserve Board of Governors, the Office of the Comptroller of the Currency and the U.S. Department of the Treasury met with representatives of a number of U.S. regional banks on February 25, 2020 to discuss ways to support the transition of loan products away from LIBOR, including by holding a series of working sessions.
+Following up on this meeting, Credit Sensitivity Group workshops have been hosted by the Federal Reserve Bank of New York to further discuss these issues.

-The workshops aim to build a shared understanding of the challenges that banks of all sizes and their borrowers may have in transitioning loan products from LIBOR.
-They will also explore methodologies to develop a robust lending framework that considers a credit sensitive rate element in the lending markets as a supplement to SOFR.
+Four workshops were held between June and August that aimed to build a shared understanding of the challenges that banks of all sizes and their borrowers may have in transitioning loan products from LIBOR.
+They also explored methodologies to develop a robust lending framework that considers a credit sensitive rate/spread that could be added to the Secured Overnight Financing Rate (SOFR).

 Media & General Inquiries

-This meeting and future workshops are closed to press.
+The meetings and workshops associated with the Credit Sensitivity Group are closed to press.
 Journalists with questions may contact Darren Gersh at the Federal Reserve Board of Governors at firstname.lastname@example.org or Suzanne Elio and Betsy Bourassa at the New York Fed at email@example.com and firstname.lastname@example.org.
 All other inquiries may be directed to Monica Scheid at the New York Fed at email@example.com.